axiom-data-science/xpublish-host/README.md

 ## Goals

-* Standardize the configuration of an `xpublish` deployment (plugins, ports, cache, dask clusters, datasets, etc.) using config files and environmental variables, not python code.
+* Standardize the configuration of an `xpublish` deployment (plugins, ports, cache, dask clusters, etc.) using config files and environmental variables, not python code.
 * Standardize on a core set of `FastAPI` observability middleware (metrics, monitoring, etc.),
+* Provide a plugin to define `xpublish` datasets via configuration (`DatasetsConfigPlugin`).
+* Provide a set of common `loader` functions for use as an argument in a `DatasetsConfig` to standardize common access patterns (`xarray.open_mfdataset` is currently supported).
-* Provide a pre-built Docker image to run an opinionated `xpublish` deployment.
+* Provide a pre-built Docker image to run an opinionated and performant `xpublish` instance using `gunicorn`.

-## Ideas
+## Thoughts

 `xpublish-host` makes no assumptions about the datasets you want to publish through `xpublish` and only requires the path to an importable python function that returns the object you want to be passed in as an argument to `xpublish.Rest`.
-This will allow `xpublish-host` to support datasets in addition to `xarray.Dataset` in the future, such as Parquet files.
+This allows `xpublish-host` to support datasets in addition to `xarray.Dataset` in the future, such as Parquet files.

-As compliment to `xpulbish-host`, we maintain a repository that defines YAML configurations and python functions for each `xpublish` dataset we want to publish through `xpublish-host`.
-Those YAML configurations and python functions are installed as library into the `xpublish-host` container on deployment.
-There are better ways to do this (auto-discovery) but you have to start somewhere.
+As a compliment to `xpublish-host`, Axiom maintain a private repository of server and dataset YAML files that are compatible with `xpublish-host` and the `DatasetsConfigPlugin`.
+On deploy we mount these files into the `xpublish-host` container and they represent the only customizations required to get a working `xpublish-host` instance going.

 ## Installation